QuEST: Low-bit Diffusion Model Quantization via Efficient Selective Finetuning: Related Works

 \subsection{Diffusion Model Inference}

-Diffusion models \cite{ddpm,ldm} generate samples via a learned iterative denoising process.
-During inference, the initial input is sampled from a Gaussian distribution: $x_{T} \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$, and the final output $x_{0}$ is obtained by removing noises from $x_{T}$ subsequently using:
+Diffusion models \cite{ddpm,ldm,diff_img_trans} generate samples via an iterative denoising process.
+During inference, the initial input is sampled from a Gaussian distribution: $x_{T} \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$, and the final output $x_{0}$ is obtained through a denoising process:

-In this Markov Chain, $\tilde{\boldsymbol{\mu}}_{\theta,t}$ and $\tilde{\beta_{t}}$ are calculated from the model's output.
-For a typical diffusion model, the denoising stage requires hundreds to thousands of iterations.
-This laborious sequential process makes efficient inference and high-resolution generation extremely challenging.
-Latent Diffusion Models (LDMs) \cite{ldm} were developed to overcome the challenges.
-They encode the data into a latent space and then apply the diffusion process within this space, enabling high-resolution image generation with fewer time steps.
-The output images are produced by decoding the latent representations.
-LDM's concept and network quantization complement each other, mutually enhancing the efficiency of diffusion models.

-Practically, diffusion models typically adopt a UNet architecture \cite{unet}, with some modules substituted by attention blocks.
-In a latent diffusion model, an encoder and a decoder are incorporated for projecting images into latent representations and subsequently generating images from the latent space, respectively.
-Usually encoders and decoders are lightweight and computationally inexpensive, so our focus is on quantizing the UNets in LDMs, in alignment with other works (as described below).
+where $\tilde{\boldsymbol{\mu}}_{\theta,t}$ and $\tilde{\beta_{t}}$ are calculated from the model's output.
+This denoising process in a typical diffusion model requires tens to thousands of iterations, making efficient inference extremely challenging.
+Practically, diffusion models typically adopt a UNet architecture \cite{unet}, incorporating an encoder and a decoder.
+Usually, encoders and decoders are lightweight and computationally inexpensive, so our focus is on quantizing the UNet structures in latent diffusion models, in alignment with the other works.